codewithgaji/Numera/README.md

 1. Click on the link to open the Colab notebook.
 2. Run the notebook and follow the on-screen instructions to input word numbers.
-3. Enjoy converting words to digits with ease!

 ## Lessons Learned
 - **Number Formatting:** I learned how to use Python’s f-strings with the `:,` specifier to format large numbers for readability.